Skip to content

 The College of Engineering, Computing and Applied Sciences Proposal Development office is a decentralized, service-oriented unit that assists faculty with pre-awards activities.

-Before starting your proposal please contact by email our Certified Research Administrators and/or our editor in 113 Riggs for assistance.
+Before starting your proposal please fill out the Pre-Award Funding Request form for assistance.
 Research Administrators provide assistance with the sponsor and internal forms, budget development, and ensure compliance with sponsors' guidelines.
 Our Proposal Editor gathers information, writes text, provides advice about sponsor policies, provides templates, and edits proposals.

 Please include the sponsor, due date, and any proposal materials.
 You will be assigned to one of our Research Administrators and receive a confirmation email.